hard-nett/docs/developing/dapps/get_started/quick-guide_draft_after_tooling.md

 ## Quickstart guide

-Membrane is a Osmosis development environment for smart contracts.
+Membrane is a Terp-NET development environment for smart contracts.

+We have deployed membrane to expose its benefit directly to Terp NET participants

-This guide will walk you through setting up your environment, installing Membrane, and using the testnet or [LocalOsmosis](/developing/tools/localosmosis.html) to interact with a network.
+This guide will walk you through setting up your environment, installing Membrane, and using the testnet or [LocalTerp-Core](/developing/tools/localterp-core.html) to interact with a network.

 For more information on Membrane, visit [Membrane's docs](/developing/tools/membrane.html).

 # Initial setup

-This tutorial uses a Osmosis specific development suite called Membrane.
+This tutorial uses a Terp-Network specific development suite called Membrane.

 Membrane will help you:

 * Scaffold your dApp project
 * Develop and deploy smart contracts
 * Create custom tasks for blockchain and contract interaction
-* Access a console (or REPL) for interacting with the Osmosis blockchain
+* Access a console (or REPL) for interacting with the Tero blockchain
 * Create predefined functions used in tasks and in the console

 ## Prerequisites